azarual/epicGrid/README.md

-###epicGrid
+##epicGrid

+####Features
+* no dependencies - written in pure javascript
+* lightweight - 1.4kb when minified and gzipped, only 2.5kb before
-####A pure - no jQuery, lightweight - 1.4kb, responsive - built for mobiles, tablets and desktops, javascript solution for building grid systems.
+* responsive - built for mobiles, tablets and desktops - reacts to resize events
+* no clearfix containers! - automagically calculates where to clear floats

 ####Nomenclature